MAvalleza/reservations-api/README.md

 ## Validations

+Reservation code and guest emails should be unique.

-The endpoint only validates if the parameters have values.
+For other parameters, the endpoint only validates if they have values.

 ## Running Endpoints